 St. Louis Gum Grafting

-Dr. Scott Schlueter and Dr. Aaron Campbell are specialists in the sophisticated procedure required to provide successful and gentle gum graft surgery.
+Dr. Scott Schlueter is a specialist in the sophisticated procedure required to provide successful and gentle gum graft surgery.
 When patients come to Schlueter Periodontics and Implants for a consultation, we help them discover the most appropriate treatment for their unique condition.

 Why Would a Patient Need a Gum Tissue Graft?